 Mt.
 Hood and snowshoeing

-WINTER: CAR-FREE VIA THE MT.
-HOOD EXPRESS
+WINTER: CAR-FREE ON MT.
+HOOD

 Looking for some winter fun on Mt.
 Hood but don’t want to drive?
 Avoid the sno-park permit fees and enjoy access to Timberline and Skibowl, along with trails for cross-county skiing or snowshoeing, all walking distance from multiple stops on the Mt.
 Hood Express.
 Below are some tips before you begin your car-free trip to Mt.
 Hood National Forest and suggestions at most stops along the route.